jujharsingh2802/animhub/Readme.md

    - Cannot modify videos created by other users.

 3. **Viewer**
-   - Limited to viewing videos and interacting with content (e.g., liking, commenting, subscribing).
+   - Limited to viewing videos and interacting with content.
    - No permission to update, or delete videos that are not his.

 ### Implementation: